limegimlet/covid_dataviz/index.md

 ## The takeaway: Covid-19 is slow-acting
 {:.no_toc}

-An important takeaway here is with Covid-19: it normally takes a while before you feel it.
-This applies both to individuals infected _and_ symptomatic, and to society at large.
+An important takeaway with Covid-19: it normally takes a while before you feel it.
+This applies both to individuals (symptomatic ones, at least), and to society at large.

 When people dismiss a rise in incidence rates by pointing to empty hospitals, keep this in mind: